neuromorphs/NIR/paper/03_rnn/README.md

 ## *Additional information for training*

-To train the Braille reading model in snnTorch, use the above listed `braille_training_snntorch.ipynb` notebook.
+To train the Braille reading model in snnTorch, use the above listed `Braille_training_snntorch.ipynb` notebook.
 By setting the `reset_mechanism`, `reset_delay` and `parameters_filename` variables, the different models (and corresponding hyperparameters) can be selected.
 The variable `use_bias` allows to specify if bias can be used or not depending on the target platform.
 At the very beginning of the notebook, the `store_weights` variable can be set as True or False according to what is needed.
 A cell for GPU usage is also present.